Skip to content

 • For liquid medicines, use a special liquid measuring device to be sure you give the right dose.
 Get one at your drug store or ask your pharmacist.
 An ordinary kitchen teaspoon may not hold the right amount of medicine.

-No. In rare cases, aspirin can cause Reye’s syndrome in children.
+Never give your child aspirin for any reason.
+Aspirin can cause Reye’s syndrome in children.
 Reye’s syndrome is a serious illness that can lead to death.
 Healthcare providers recommend that parents should not give aspirin to children younger than 18 years of age.

 What else can I do to help my child feel better?